theochem/horton/doc/user_hamiltonian_molecular.rst

 matrix representation, which is implemented in the ``DenseLinalgFactory`` class.
 An instance of this class must be passed to the methods that compute the matrix elements.
 Alternatively, one may also use the ``CholeskyLinalgFactory``, which represents all four-index objects with a Cholesky decomposition.
+Note that the four-center electron-repulsion integrals are computed with LibInt [valeev2014]_.

 This is a basic example, assuming some of the preceding code has created the ``obasis`` object: